 The STEM design challenges will be available soon in the ADI Learning Hub.

-We use the ADE instructional model to create all of our design challenges
+We use the ADI instructional model to create all of our engineering investigations.

 Ready to make a change?